core-wg/comi/draft-ietf-core-comi.md

 In summary, if the CBOR patch payload contains a data node instance that is not present in the target, this instance is added.
 If the target contains the specified instance, the content of this instance is replaced with the value of the payload.
-A null value indicates the removal of an existing data node instance.
+A CBOR simple value of »`undefined`« indicates the removal of an existing data node instance.

 ~~~~